data-mechanics/course-2017-fal-proj/README.md

     placed around KFC/McDonalds/Taco Bell and other fast food stores).
 The data also indicated that there was less of a need for Healthy food stores in the financial district and the Allston - Brighton areas.
 This is conclusive with our findings of the correlation between income and obesity.
         Our second constraint was to find the correlation of obesity and property values, with a subset that allows us to compute the correlation coefficient between the neighborhoods in the shapefile and the overweight individual/property values from our other datasets.
+This data allowed us to conclude that HuntingAve/Prudential Center, Bay Village Neighborhood, Fenway Neighborhood, Government Center and Central Artery had no major correlation between obesity and property value, while Charleston, and the South End districs had a significant, measurable correlation between the two metrics.
 ```